 Decision-makers–Those who have the authority over any given policy, process, or project within a school district and are accountable for the outcome.
 Generally, the governing board, superintendent, or other executive-level district administration.

-3. Why should a school district have IT policies and procedures?
+1. Why should a school district implement and maintain an IT security framework in its policies and procedures?

-A district should develop IT policies and procedures to help protect its systems and data and to describe the appropriate use of its IT resources.
-These policies and procedures outline district processes and provide written guidance to employees to help ensure employee accountability when using the district’s IT resources.
-It is important to clearly communicate and disseminate all policies to district employees to ensure they understand and are aware of the district’s IT policies.
+A district should have IT policies and procedures that implement and maintain an IT security framework to help protect its systems and data and to document appropriate and inappropriate use of its IT resources.
+These policies and procedures outline district processes and provide written guidance to help ensure employee/contractor accountability when using the district’s IT resources.
+It is important to clearly communicate and disseminate all policies to district employees/contractors to ensure they understand and are aware of the district’s IT policies.
+The Arizona Department of Homeland Security (AZDOHS) has a list of resources including policies, standards, and procedures on its website that can help districts develop IT security framework policies and procedures.

-System managers should work in conjunction with IT to develop policies as needed.
-Decision-makers should be informed of those policies and procedures and approve their implementation, as well as making any key decisions necessary to facilitate the creation of the policies.
+System managers should work in conjunction with IT to develop and update policies in line with the district’s IT security framework, as needed.
+Decision-makers should be informed of those policies and procedures and approve their implementation, as well as make any key decisions necessary to facilitate the creation of the policies.

-While most districts have some IT policies and procedures in place, those policies or procedures may not be comprehensive enough to cover all IT areas or may need to be more formally documented.
-A district should evaluate its current policies and procedures in comparison to IT standards and best practices (See FAQ #5), and identify any gaps that need to be addressed in its IT environment.
+While most districts have some IT policies and procedures in place, those policies or procedures may not be comprehensive enough to cover all IT areas.
+The policies and procedures may also need to be more formally documented to fully implement the district’s IT security framework.
+A district should evaluate its current policies and procedures in comparison to IT standards and best practices (See FAQ #3) and identify any gaps that need to be addressed in its IT environment.

 The following list of policy topics is not intended to be exhaustive, so a district may have additional policy needs.
-Only after evaluating current systems and processes will a district be able to determine exactly what policies and procedures it needs to help secure its IT resources.
+Districts need to evaluate current systems and processes to be able to determine exactly what policies and procedures are needed to help secure its IT resources.

 Some policy topics a district should address include the following: